 As an extension to the client relationship developed with James Gallagher with clients in Japan, the consultancy Gallagher Frostell was formed in 2009 to serve clients with connections between Japan and Australia.
 The partnership covered a range of projects, including a market entry for Japanese home builder Ichijo into the Australian market.

-Dialogue Visual Communication is now in its third decade of business and has recently been involved with branding, marketing communication and website development for a NSW government ombudsman’s office; a range of marketing services projects for a national legal services firm; re-branding and print publishing for a Melbourne-based aged care services provider; a website for a federal government senator; and product launch design for an Australia outdoor clothing manufacturer.
+Dialogue Visual Communication is now in its third decade of business and has recently been involved with branding, marketing communication and website development for a NSW government ombudsman’s office; re-branding and print publishing for a Melbourne-based aged care services provider; business-wide branding, marketing, e-commerce, product development and advertising for an Australia outdoor clothing manufacturer; start-up branding and communication; and comprehensive re-branding of a mid-sized legal practice in Sydney.

 John regularly partners with communication professionals for specialist projects in Australia and offshore.